 Pictured Above: New York Governor Kathy Hochul, then Lieutenant Governor, at a 2018 opening ceremony for the Peconic Crossing workforce and artist housing complex in Riverhead.

 New York Governor Kathy Hochul signed legislation Friday, Oct.
 8 allowing the creation of Community Housing Funds in each of the five East End towns, squeaking in under the Saturday deadline to sign legislation drafted in the state legislature’s last session.

 The Community Housing Fund, sponsored by South Fork State Assemblyman Fred W. Thiele, Jr., would be funded by a 0.5 percent real estate transfer tax on hefty real estate transfers here.
-The first $400,000 of the sales price would be exempt from the tax in Southampton, East Hampton and Shelter Island towns, while the first $250,000 of the sale price would be exempt from the tax in Riverhead and Southold towns.

 The framework of this new fund follows that of the wildly successful Community Preservation Fund, land preservation funds in each of the East End towns that Mr. Thiele helped to create more than two decades ago.

 Community Housing Funds could be used to provide financial assistance to first-time homebuyers not to exceed 50 percent of the purchase price, for the production of community housing for sale or rent, for the rehabilitation of existing buildings for community housing, housing counseling, and the acquisition of real property in existing housing units, to result in production of community housing for sale or rent.
 The legislation could also be used to enter into public/private partnerships to provide housing opportunities and employee housing for local businesses.